Circus World (film): Box office

-The film earned $1.6 million in North American box office rentals.
+The film earned $1.6 million in box office rentals from the United States and Canada.

 Critical reaction

-Bosley Crowther, reviewing for The New York Times, described the film as a "dismally trite and obvious picture that Samuel Bronston has produced and Henry Hathaway has directed.
+Bosley Crowther for The New York Times described the film as a "dismally trite and obvious picture that Samuel Bronston has produced and Henry Hathaway has directed.
 And even with the Cinerama screen—the one-projector, no-lines arrangement—it is pictorially commonplace.
 The circus acts are the usual flat performances of elephants, horses, dogs, aerialists and wire-walkers, all photographed uninterestingly.
 Only one, having to do with a lion-tamer and his ferocious wife, has a little wit.
 And the exposition of the drama is so perfunctory, without style or charm, that you get the impression the actors are soldiering on the job."
-Time wrote, "Though likable enough, this least pretentious of Bronston spectaculars cannot compare to The Greatest Show on Earth.
-It's just a minor romantic tearjerker, it's Stella Dallas with stardust."
-They further concluded stating that "[t]o sit through the film is something like holding an elephant on your lap for 2 hours and 15 minutes.
+Time magazine wrote, "Though likable enough, this least pretentious of Bronston spectaculars cannot compare to The Greatest Show on Earth.
+It's just a minor romantic tearjerker, it's Stella Dallas with stardust ... [t]o sit through the film is something like holding an elephant on your lap for 2 hours and 15 minutes.
 You can hardly measure what you have there, but it leaves a definite impression: it's big, it's warm-hearted, and it's tons of fun for the kids."

-Variety praised the film as a "bigscreen, big boxoffice wedding of spectacle and romance.
+Philip K. Scheuer of the Los Angeles Times wrote the film was "beautifully photographed" and the cast were "at least routinely efficient, Wayne seeming to care and presenting his more ingratiating self.
+Miss Hayworth is appealing and so are the young romancers.
+And director Hathaway uses a pro's skill continuously to blend laughs, pathos and excitement."
+Robert J. Landry for Variety praised the film as a "big screen, big box office wedding of spectacle and romance.
 It should please the masses everywhere, and especially women and children.
 The pace, as directed by Henry Hathaway, is unslackening.
 The plot combines action, color, European scenery, melodrama, disaster by fire and catastrophe by water.
-Underlying all is family-type sex, oldfashioned morality and ample schmaltz."
-On the review aggregate website Rotten Tomatoes, the film holds an approval rating of 40% based on 5 reviews with an average rating of 4.64/10.
+Underlying all is family-type sex, old-fashioned morality and ample schmaltz."
+Filmink argued "there are some terrific sequences".

+On the review aggregate website Rotten Tomatoes, 50% of 6 critics' reviews are positive, with an average rating of 4.6/10.